HandsOnDataViz/book/spreadsheet/format/README.md

 # Format and Sort Data
 *By [Jack Dougherty](../../introduction/who.md), last updated January 13, 2017*

-**TO DO** reorganize and emphasize the two title concepts, highlight Google Sheets, redo visuals

-** TO DO** Restart by posing a common problem.
-You have
+**TO DO** reorganize and emphasize the two title concepts, highlight Google Sheets, redo visuals; whenever possible, start text by posing a common data problem, and point out how the tool can help solve it

-Spreadsheets are wonderful tools to organize data into tables of rows and columns.
-This chapter introduces some of the basic skills in working with spreadsheet tools, including these very popular ones:

-**TO DO** revise into a table

-- [Google Sheets](https://www.google.com/sheets/about/): free spreadsheet tool on the Google Drive platform, works in modern browsers, requires free account.
-- Microsoft Excel: many people are familiar with this tool, which also has advanced features, but it is not free
-- [LibreOffice](http://www.libreoffice.org/): a powerful open-source alternative to Microsoft Office, which anyone can [freely download](http://www.libreoffice.org/download) for Mac/Windows/Linux, with donation requested

-Although there are differences between these tools, this book will focus on basic tasks that are nearly the same across all three.

-Of course, there are more complex tools to manage large databases (or collections of tables with relationships between them).
-In this introductory book, we'll focus on simpler spreadsheet tools.

 ## Clean column headers and data cells